Many accidents and injuries can be prevented with attention to basic safety principles. Learn more by reading Cleco's electrical safety brochure.

 - Sleeping with the heating pad on is also dangerous, as it can cause serious burns, even at relatively low settings.

-- If a piece of equipment gives off a mild shock, unusual heat or odd smells, don't use it.
+- If a piece of equipment gives off a mild shock, unusual heat or has an odd smell, don't use it.